Remuneration: How to get employee pay right

 But at the end of the day, for most people, earning money is a principal reason to go to work each day.
 It’s also one of the easiest ways for them to measure themselves and their achievements.
 So, what you pay people matters.

-Remuneration (how you recognise, pay, and reward your people) can get left on the shelf as a low-priority item.
-This might be deliberate - say the business is in tight financial times and can’t afford to pay more in wages or salaries - or it may be due to people being too busy and finding the pay review process too laborious.
-However, there are consequences to getting remuneration wrong, not the least of which are potential legal issues.
-Then there’s the damage it can do to employee motivation, retention, and recruitment, and the company’s overall reputation.
+Remuneration can get left on the shelf as a low-priority item.
+This might be deliberate - say the business is in tight financial times and can’t afford to pay employees more in wages or salaries - or it may be due to people being too busy and finding the pay review process too laborious.

-Why remuneration is important
+Why getting employee remuneration right is important

 Many businesses are in a competitive labour market, so if you pay less in wages or salaries compared to your competitors, it can be difficult to attract talented people and you risk losing the ones you have.
+It’s pretty simple.

 We consider paying people what they think is fair (and what the business can afford) a basic “hygiene factor”.
 These are things that need not to be terrible in order for people to be happy with their conditions and for you to be considered a decent employer.
-While paying people unfairly will have a big impact on their sense of value, their engagement, and commitment to the business, having the most sophisticated, absolutely fair remuneration strategy won't automatically add value for your people.
+While paying people unfairly will have a big impact on their sense of value, their engagement, and commitment to the business, having the most sophisticated, absolutely fair remuneration strategy won't automatically add value to your people.
 It will just avoid the negative consequences of getting it wrong.

-It’s a bit like brushing your teeth: not doing it is pretty gross, and though brushing them twice a day probably won’t win you any awards, it will help you avoid cavities and expensive dental bills.
+It’s a bit like brushing your teeth: not doing it is pretty gross; and though brushing them twice a day probably won’t win you any awards, it will help you avoid cavities and expensive dental bills.

 So, employers need to view remuneration (pay rates and salary increases) as part of a wider strategy to keep employees motivated in their role and in helping the business achieve its goals.

 It’s about offering a well-rounded package.
-So as well as rates of pay, what are the elements that make your business a great place to work (your employee value proposition)?
+So, as well as rates of pay, what are the elements that make your business a great place to work (your employee value proposition)?
 It may be employees having a sense of purpose in their work or a belief in the company’s mission, additional leave or more flexibility, development and training opportunities, career growth, a sense of autonomy and creativity, or strong relationships within the workplace.

 What motivates one person may not motivate another, so it’s best to have a range of strengths and benefits to offer people.